Nictiz/HL7-mappings/generate/README.md

 </project>
 ```

+### Folder structure

 For the project build file, a particular folder structure is expected:
-- build.xml              : the file that imports this build script
+- build.xml              : A file that imports the build script from this repository
-- src/                   : the dir containing the source files
+- src/                   : The dir containing the NTS files, components and fixtures, orderded in project folders.
-    - common-asserts/    : the common components across all projects
+    - common-asserts/    : The common components across all projects.
-    - Project1/          : a project dir
+    - Project1/          : A project dir
-        - InputFolder1/  : one or more dirs containg NTS files
+        - InputFolder1/  : One or more dirs containg NTS files. _Warning_: all folder names starting with an underscore are ignored, while all other folders are included!
-        - \_components/  : the components specific for that project
+        - \_components/  : The components specific for that project
-        - \_reference/   : the fixtures for that project
+        - \_reference/   : The fixtures and rules for that project.
+This folder is copied verbatim to the output folder.
-- build/                 : the dir where the output will be placed (you probably want to add this to `.gitignore`)
+- build/                 : The dir where the output will be placed (you probably want to add this to `.gitignore`)
-- lib/                   : the dir where build tools should be placed
+- lib/                   : The dir where build tools should be placed (you probably want to add this to `.gitignore`)
-    - ant-dependencies/  : the dir where the dependencies for ANT will be placed (you probably want to add this to `.gitignore`)
+    - ant-dependencies/  : The dir where the dependencies for ANT will be placed

-The script will ask you for one of the project dirs inside the `src/` dir.
-Alternatively, this can be passed in the ANT call with the `-Dproject=` option.
+By default, the script will ask you for one of the project dirs inside the `src/` dir and place the output in a folder with the project name in the `build/` dir.
+See below for the parameters to override this behavior.

-If you want to send the output to another dir, you can override the build dir usng the `-Dbuild.dir=` option.
-The folder structure, including the project folder, will be recreated here.
+### Build script parameters

+The build script recognizes several parameters:
+- `-Dproject=<ProjectFolderName>`: Use this project folder instead of asking for it.
+- `-Dbuild.dir=path/to/output/base`: Location to use instead of `build/`.
+Should be an absolute or relative path, compared to `build.xml`.
+The output will be placed in a folder with the same name as the project folder within this directory. _Warning_: existing content in this project output folder will be removed.
+Use with caution!
+- `-Dreference.dir=/path/to/project/fixtures`: The (base) location for the fixtures for this project.
+Should be an absolute or relative location, compared to `build.xml`.
+- `-Dcommoncomponents.dir=/path/to/common/components`: An alternative location for common NTS components.
+Should be an absolute or relative path, compared to `build.xml`.
+- `-Dcomponents.dir=/path/to/project/components`: An alternative location for project specific NTS components.
+Should be an absolute or relative path, compared to `build.xml`.

 ## Schematron